pipewrk/geekist.co/cm8hbayxc002209jzh7xh7p3d.md

 "Nope," it replied.
 "But almond milk is a great keto altern—"

-Good Lord, the rattling begins, not to mention the incessant need to bold every 3rd phrase of words it can.

-*How I wish there were a switch that said 'Short & Sharp' in ChatGPT.*
+Good Lord, the rattling begins, not to mention the incessant need to bold every 3rd phrase of words it can. *I wish there were a switch that said 'Short & Sharp' in ChatGPT.*

 But I digress.
 Almond milk. so we check the stores, and gosh, the cartons were so **damn expensive!?**